-In the presented materials we have embodied the classical approach, when access to data on any geographically distant unit is possible in one-click on the world map.
-As an example – a module for the work of HR-service.
+In the presented materials we have embodied a classical approach, in which access to data on any geographically distant unit is possible within one-click on the world map (еxample – a module for the work of HR-service).

-You can instantly search for employees that meet certain parameters (skills, work experience in the organization and at previous places, etc.).
+You can instantly search for employees that meet certain parameters (skills, work experience in the organization etc.).
 The platform will visually reflect the presence of people you are interested in in each of the branches.

-As in the Version 1.0, it is possible to collect in one-click reporting data on staff performance into a single document.
+As in the Version 1.0, it is possible to collect the reporting data on staff performance into a single document in one-click.

-In the process of creating new functionality (this occurs often), we, unexpectedly for ourselves, pushed the horizon of the platform’s capabilities.
-The scope of the platform has become much wider.
+In the process of creating a new function (this occurs often), we, unexpectedly for ourselves, pushed the horizon of the platform’s capabilities.
+Thus , the scope of the platform has become much wider.

 The world map is a basic tool to which branches are geographically linked.
-Instead, we can now place absolutely any basis – the spatial scheme of a building, equipment or machinery, an industrial structure (up to large plants, industrial complexes or, for example, dams).
+Instead, we can now place absolutely any basis – the spatial scheme of a building, equipment or machinery, an industrial structure (up to large plants, industrial complexes, and such complex structures asdams).
 At your disposal there will be a 3D projection of the system or the object, in any part of which its performance indicators will be displayed.
 The interface will present the user.

 The system of integration with existing databases allows you to use Bastau as the top add-in to the existing information systems in your organization – as a new visual environment.

-Once again we would like to note the speed of implementation.
+Once again we would like to emphasize on the speed of implementation.
 This quality makes the development truly unique.
 Digitization of any complex system will take a few days.

 A little more about innovation.